Welcome to my website.

 Critical evolutions in the peacebuilding-development praxis nexus: Crisis and complexity, synergy and transformation, Journal of Peacebuilding and Development, 2021.

-Article - open access
+Editorial - open access

 Peacebuilding-development nexus, Palgrave Encyclopaedia of Peace and Conflict Studies, eds., O. Richmond and G. Visoka G., London: Palgrave, 2021.